-Australia's recession wasn't as severe as, and its recovery has so far been stronger than, most other 'advanced' economies
+Australia's recession wasn't as severe as, and its recovery has been stronger than, most other 'advanced' economies - but will that continue?

-Sources: ABS; Statistics NZ; US Bureau of Economic Analysis and Bureau of Labor Statistics; Japan Cabinet Office and Statistics Bureau of Japan; Eurostat; and UK Office for National Statistics; Corinna.
+Sources: ABS ; Statistics NZ ; US Bureau of Economic Analysis and Bureau of Labor Statistics; Japan Cabinet Office and Statistics Bureau of Japan; Eurostat; and UK Office for National Statistics; Corinna.